Nvidia acquisition of Arm throws company into tech spat between U.S. and China

 A key supplier to Apple, Arm does not make chips but licenses an instruction set architecture - the most fundamental intellectual property underpinning computing chips.

-According to the company’s most recent public filing before it was acquired by Softbank Group Corp in 2016, it generated about one-fifth of its revenue from China, where semiconductor startups have mushroomed in recent years.
+According to the company’s most recent public filing before it was acquired by SoftBank in 2016, it generated about one-fifth of its revenue from China, where semiconductor startups have mushroomed in recent years.

 First as a publicly traded British company and then as a unit of Japan’s SoftBank, Arm’s ownership was not an issue for China.